EOS examples

 Interfacial-microstructure example because the voiding is concentrated at the interface rather than in random bulk porosity.

-Useful because the key issue is interfacial development and process adequacy, not a visually dramatic crack or burn site.
+The key issue is interfacial development and process adequacy, not a visually dramatic crack or burn site.

 Clear separation image tied to incomplete adhesive fill at the bondline.